-Points reported in Fig. 4 are the results obtained by the procedure for the points of experimental plan.
-Second order response surfaces are good in fitting data, in particular the median RS has a R^2 of about 99% while it is less efficient for the standard deviation ($R^2 \sim 70\%$) but still good to fully capture the influence of the structural parameters on the fragility and predict it.
+Dotted points in Figs. 10 and 11 are results obtained by the procedure for the points of experimental plan.
+Second order response surfaces are good in fitting data, in particular the median RS has a $R^2$ of about 99% while it is less efficient for standard deviation ( $R^2 \sim 70\%$ ) but still good enough to fully capture the influence of the structural parameters on the fragility and then predict it.

-Results show how the reduction of filling level corresponds to larger vulnerability of the tank, as confirmed by empirical data.
+Results show how the reduction of filling level correspond to larger vulnerability of the tank, as confirmed by empirical data.
 Same influence trend is observed for friction factor.

-Evaluation of the results in terms of dispersion of fragility allows recognising that the higher is the failure median intensity, the higher is dispersion.
-This result confirms that increasing of intensity levels in Dynamic Incremental Analyses of nonlinear systems leads to a large scatter of the output around the medians.
+Evaluation of the results in terms of dispersion of fragility allows for recognition that the higher the failure median intensity, the higher the dispersion is.
+This result confirms that an increase intensity levels in Dynamic Incremental Analyses of nonlinear systems leads to a large scatter of the output around the medians.